DavidDock/Battleship/README.md

 ### Name Input and Rules
 A welcome message is displayed and the user is asked for their name.
 If the user gives a [valid input](#validate-inputs) it will be displayed along with the rules of the two different games avaliable.
+If the user inputs the same name as the computer they are asked to choose again.
 If the user gives a blank input the name LAZY BONES will be given.

 ![Welcome](assets/media/welcome.png)